FORSWAROOPRAJ/sqlnotes/README.md

     3. Todo list
     4. Your 5 best friends
     5. Facebook's user base, etc..

-- Database can be stored in different ways -
+ Database can be stored in different ways -

     1. On paper
     2. In your mind
     3. On a computer
     4. This Notion note on SQL itself
-    5. Comment section
+    5. Comment section, etc..

 #  Database Management System (DBMS) :
 - A special software program that helps users to create and manage a database